IcarusTheFly/user-management-api/README.md

 I added a very simple logging system across the project.
 Personally, I like creating my own loggers, instead of just relying on a library.
 The reason is that it gives me more freedom and control over the logging, and I can customize it to my needs.
 For this project, it wasn't needed to do anything fancy, so I kept it simple, but I would like to create a custom package exclusively for this.

-### Add posts CRUD endpoints

-Of course, I couldn't forget!

 ### CI/CD pipelines

 Personally, I like using Jenkins for CI/CD pipelines.
 We could add some github actions, and at least make sure that the tests are passing before we deploy the code.
 This will make more sense in the future, when more tests are added.

+### User roles

+Should an admin user be able to delete admin users?
+We might as well aadd more user roles to handle cases like this.

+### Add posts CRUD endpoints

+Of course, I couldn't forget!

 ## Conclusion